mobgen/halo-documentation/pages/android/api-notifications/android_notifications_detailed_api.md

-# Halo Content SDK: Detailed documentation
+---
+title: Android SDK - Notifications SDK Detailed APIs
+keywords: android, notifications, decorator, firebase, gcm, messages, cloud
+last_updated: November 14, 2016
+tags: [notifications]
+sidebar: android_sidebar
+permalink: android_notifications_detailed_api.html
+folder: android
+---

 ## Enable notifications

 The notification system is built in in the SDK based on the FCM framework (Firebase Cloud Messages), which is the default system to receive notifications in the Android OS.

-> Since FCM uses the Google Play Services framework, HALO cannot receive notifications in those mobile phones that does not support the Google Play Store with Play services.
+{% include warning.html content="Since FCM uses the Google Play Services framework, HALO cannot receive notifications in those mobile phones that does not support the Google Play Store with Play services." %}

 Based on the HALO backend you can send many data in the notifications and segment depending on the segmentation of the users present in the system.
 In this guide we will show you how to enable the notifications on the SDK and how to handle some custom actions on those notifications.